 We accepted your nominations for our seventeenth annual One Book – One Lincoln title, online via the libraries’ online nomination form on our web site throughout all of 2017 and January 2018, and via drop boxes at all the libraries in January 2018.
 All of your suggestions were forwarded to the One Book – One Lincoln selection committee, comprised of representatives throughout the community, which evaluated the 150+ nominated titles to choose the group of three finalists below — two fiction titles and one non-fiction.
 This group of finalists was announced at a live event, sponsored by The Foundation for Lincoln City Libraries, at The Mill in the Haymarket on May 28th, as well as on the libraries’ web site and social media platforms.

-We encourage you, the public, to vote on which of these three finalists you want to see as the 2018 One Book winner.
-Voting will continue through July 31st.
+During June and July, the public was encouraged to vote on which of these three finalists you wanted to see as the 2018 One Book winner.
+The winning title will be announced in September.

-A series of discussions of each of the three One Book – One Lincoln finalists will be held this summer.
+A series of discussions of each of the three One Book – One Lincoln finalists was held this summer, however there still may be some pucoming public discussion opportunities — check that page.
 We encourage you to read any or all of these titles and watch the libraries’ website, Facebook feed, and the Lincoln Journal Star for further developments on One Book – One Lincoln – 2018.

 |Lincoln area readers are once again invited to help pick this year’s One Book – One Lincoln winning title.